eth-vaw-glaciology/course-101-0250-00/README.md

 ### Homework and Evaluation
 All homework assigments can be done alone or in groups of two.

-Enrolled ETHZ students will have to hand in on [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=23586) & GitHub:
+Enrolled ETHZ students will have to hand in on [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=23586) and GitHub:
 1. Six weekly assignments during the course's Part 1 and Part 2 constitute 30% of the final grade. **The best five out of six homeworks will be counted**.
 2. A project developed during Part 3 of the course consitutes 35% of the final grade
 3. A final project consitutes 35% of the final grade